 1 cup buttermilk or plain yogurt (any fat content, but try for at least 2%)

-5 scallions (white parts only) sliced (or 1/2 small shallot)
+5 scallions (white and light green parts only), roughly chopped (or 1/2 small shallot)

 salt and pepper